threefoldfoundation/www_docs_threefold_io/docs_website/docs/learn/tech.md

 ![](img/threefold_parts.png)

-ThreeFold delivers the plumbing layer for a better Internet which has the potential to achieve [Augmented Collective Intelligence](https://www.supermind.design/).
+ThreeFold delivers the plumbing layer for a better Internet which has the potential to achieve Augmented Collective Intelligence[^1].
 We call such a system **Web4**.

 > *ThreeFold might be the only platform in the world providing Web4 Network, Data and Cloud Capabilities in one system.*